ercole-io/ercole-docs/docs/architecture.md

 ![ArchitectureV2](/architecture-v2.png "ArchitectureV2")

 - Move to mongodb or other json-based storage
-- Create a separate service for alert generation (and notifications).
+- Create separate services:
+  - Alert: Generate alerts, send notifications.
 Expose data for 3rd party usage (i.e. prometheus)
+  - API: provides REST APIs for the User Interface
-- Separate the UI REST API from the Agent data endpoint
+  - Data: receives data from the agent
+  - Repo: provides a yum repository (proxy?) for the agent binaries
 - Implement a self-update mechanism for the agents, move agent packages to a dedicated repository/service
 - Use Go as preferred language for services

+Note that this list is subject to change, new ideas, etc.